lvdh/distributed-locustio-on-aws/README.md

 ```
 $ make -C eb/
 all                Integration test
-test               Run a smoke test on the local Locust test suite
+verify             Run a smoke test on the local Locust test suite
 install            (Re)deploy the Locust test suite to Elastic Beanstalk
 uninstall          Delete the local virtual environment and temporary files
 status             Show deployment status of the Locust application